UHDanke/gd_docs/triggers/spawn.md

 Without remaps, a spawn trigger can spawn the same group once per reset.
 There are two resets per tick, before and after Spawn triggers with delay are scheduled.
 As a result, you can activate the same spawn group from a single Spawn trigger twice per tick - one time from a Spawn trigger with delay, and another time from any other spawn.
-While the applications of this are limited, having the option of a second activation per tick is very important for instanced spawn triggers like Count and Sequence, where each instance would only be able to activate once per tick otherwise.
+While the applications of this are limited, having the option of a second activation per tick is very important for instanced spawn triggers like Count and Sequence, where otherwise each instance would only be able to activate once per tick which can interfere if the spawn is either on a timer or by player input.

 With remaps, the spawn limit is applied separately for each remap origin.
 The remap origin is the first remapped trigger in a spawn chain.